-Use Intune to remediate vulnerabilities identified by Microsoft Defender ATP
+Use Intune to remediate vulnerabilities identified by Microsoft Defender for Endpoint

-When you integrate Intune with Microsoft Defender Advanced Threat Protection (ATP), you can take advantage of ATPs Threat & Vulnerability Management (TVM) and use Intune to remediate endpoint weakness identified by TVM.
+When you integrate Intune with Microsoft Defender for Endpoint, you can take advantage of Defender for Endpoints Threat & Vulnerability Management (TVM) and use Intune to remediate endpoint weakness identified by TVM.
 This integration brings a risk-based approach to the discovery and prioritization of vulnerabilities that can improve remediation response time across your environment.

 How integration works

-After you connect Intune to Microsoft Defender Advanced Threat Protection, ATP receives threat and vulnerability details from managed devices.
+After you connect Intune to Microsoft Defender for Endpoint, Defender for Endpoint receives threat and vulnerability details from managed devices.

 When a task is accepted, the Intune admin then acts to remediate the vulnerability though Intune, using the guidance provided as part of the security task.